Mitch McConnell Snubbed At Elijah Cummings’ Service After Pallbearer Seems To Refuse To Shake His Hand

 “Chairman Cummings made it his life’s work to continue that effort.
 He climbed the ranks here in the Capitol, not because he outgrew his hometown but because he was so committed to it.”

-He concluded his remarks by echoing Cummings’ remarks to angry protestors in Baltimore after the death of Freddie Gray, a man who suffered a spinal injury while in police custody, sparking protests across the city.
-At the time, the Chairman simply asked protestors to go home.
+He concluded his remarks by echoing Cummings’ remarks to angry protesters in Baltimore after the death of Freddie Gray, a man who suffered a spinal injury while in police custody, sparking protests across the city.
+At the time, the chairman simply asked protesters to go home.

 “Now, our distinguished colleague truly has gone home,” McConnell concluded.
 “Home to his father’s house.”